$3.9M grant awarded to help people affected by Buffalo mass shooting

-A $3.9 million federal grant announced Friday will provide counseling, support services and assistance to victims and those impacted by the Buffalo mass shooting at the Tops Markets on Jefferson Avenue in 2022.
+A $3.9 million federal grant announced Friday will provide counseling, support services and assistance to victims and those directly impacted by the Buffalo mass shooting at Tops Markets on Jefferson Avenue in 2022.

-U.S. Senate Majority Leader Charles Schumer, Sen. Kirsten Gillibrand and Congressman Brian Higgins announced the grant to the Community Health Center of Buffalo and BestSelf Behavioral Health, partners in the Buffalo United Resiliency Center.
+U.S. Senate Majority Leader Chuck Schumer, Sen. Kirsten Gillibrand and Congressman Brian Higgins announced the grant to Community Health Center of Buffalo and BestSelf Behavioral Health, partners in a new resource center at 1001 E. Delavan St. tentatively slated to open Oct.
+19. The site does not yet have an official name.

+The site will include offices, conference and community rooms, and other gathering spaces suited for mental health counseling, offering financial advice, resume help and job assistance, as well as twice-a-month family activities, said Beverly Robinson-Smith, chief of staff for Community Health Center of Buffalo since April.

+"We want to let folks know 'you have a place to go, a place to get resources,' " Robinson-Smith said.
+She also said the center would also offer tips for first-time homebuyers, presentations on building good credit and developing smart spending practices.

 The funds come through the U.S. Department of Justice’s Office for Victims of Crime.